declassed-art/dpdt/README.md

 Where you place your bootstrap volume also may highly depend on a number you can easily memorize: the start sector.

-Once you chose the location (say, 20480) and a long enough passphrase for `cryptsetup`, let's create and mount the bootstrap volume.
+Once you have chosen the location (say, 20480) and a long enough passphrase for `cryptsetup`, let's create and mount the bootstrap volume.
 256K is more than enough for simple case, and it's easy to memorize too:

 ```